vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 ```

 Do note that only environment variables set on the workshop container from the workshop definition, or environment variables set and exported from `profile.d` scripts are available when rendering workshop instructions.
 Any environment variables set in `workshop/profile` are not available as that file only affects the interactive terminal.

+If using the ``hugo`` renderer there is no builtin equivalent for this feature, although you could provide your own shortcode for Hugo to use which implements it if desired.

 Handling of embedded URL links
 ------------------------------